 CCYM Study Programs

 Units in children’s and youth ministry can be included in any of the undergraduate or graduate programs offered at Ridley College.
 Foundational units in Children’s and Youth Ministry are offered on a two-year cycle.
 Advanced units in youth ministry and children’s ministry are offered on a four-year cycle.

-You can study online in cohorts of CYM students or join the on-campus learning community.
+You can study online in cohorts of CYM students or join the on-campus Vocational Mentoring Group.
 Intensive on-campus units provide the opportunity to join together with fellow students from around Australia.
 Travel subsidies are offered for students residing more than 50km outside of Melbourne to attend intensives.

 |DM411/611||Youth in the Churches||Intensive|

 |DM447/647||Skills for Children’s and Family Ministry||Online|

 |DM441/641||Children’s Ministry Field Education||On-campus / Online|

 The CCYM provides supervision for research projects and higher degrees by research in children’s and youth ministry.
 CCYM research students have access to the combined resources of Ridley’s team of leading scholars in practical ministry, who offer a wide range of ministry experience.

 Graham Stanton has been involved in youth ministry and CYM training for over twenty-five years.
 From 2000 to 2013 Graham was the founding Dean and Principal of Youthworks College in Sydney, Australia’s first theological college entirely dedicated to preparing people for children’s and youth ministry.
 As well as his primary ministry to his own teenage children, Graham continues to be involved in coaching and mentoring youth ministry leaders and is a frequent speaker at youth events and training opportunities.